You MUST have all parts of your competition entry submitted by Sunday 5:00pm Local time in Hackerspace.

 - Assign roles within your team – working with each other strengths.

-- Deconstruct the award category
+- Deconstruct the award challenge

 - Think outside the box – entries can be anything a game, an art installation, a visual display, a story, a gadget,a board game, analytical models, a data vis and of course some great apps.
 Is there new technology you want to try or perhaps there is a tool or insight you think will help government.